Quaternion-Domain Super MDS for Robust 3D Localization: Conclusion

-Fig. \ref{fig:converge} shows the average estimation error of the iterative \ac{QD-MRC-SMDS} algorithm as a function of the number of iterations $\tau$, under distance error conditions of $\sigma_\mathrm{d}=2$ [m] and $4$ [m].
-The simulation setup follows the conditions described Section IV-C. As theoretically anticipated, the algorithm converges within a single iteration.
-This confirms that setting $\tau_\mathrm{max} = 1$ is sufficient, and the additional computational cost introduced by the iterative procedure corresponds to computing \eqref{eq:q_v_AT update} only once.
+{This result is corroborated by} Fig.~\ref{fig:converge}, which shows the average estimation error of the iterative \ac{QD-MRC-SMDS} algorithm as a function of the number of iterations under distance error conditions of $\sigma_\mathrm{d}=2$ m and $4$ m.
+All other simulation parameters are identical to those used in Section~IV-C. As observed from the figure, the performance converges within a single iteration under both conditions, { consistent with the one-step convergence established above.} This confirms that setting $\tau_\mathrm{max} = 1$ is sufficient, and the additional computational cost introduced by the iterative procedure corresponds to evaluating \eqref{eq:q_v_AT update} only once. }